Bridging to Retirement Program

 Ministry of Labour

 Stn Prov Govt

 The maximum combined amount (government and employer contributions) available for 55 year old employees with 15 or more years of experience is $75,000.
 The maximum amount available declines by $5,000 per year until age 65.
 The actual amount received may be lower if you have less than 15 years of experience in the forestry sector.
 The actual benefit amount will be determined based on the eligibility criteria, your specific individual history and any employer contribution for minimum severance requirements under the Employment Standards Act (not a negotiated settlement amount).

 If you are already retired, you are eligible if you were a full-time mill employee in the B.C.
-Interior and were displaced, resulting in involuntary retirement, on or after May 1, 2019 due to a permanent or indefinite closure OR a curtailment or shift reduction of at least 4 months.
+Interior or Coastal regions and were displaced, resulting in involuntary retirement, on or after May 1, 2019 due to a permanent or indefinite closure OR a curtailment or shift reduction of at least 4 months.
 If you retired before May 1, 2019 you are not eligible.

-The Bridging to Retirement Program is designed to provide near-term assistance to support mill employees and communities impacted by indefinite and permanent mill closures in B.C.’s Interior.
+The Bridging to Retirement Program is designed to provide near-term assistance to support mill employees and communities impacted by indefinite and permanent mill closures in B.C.’s Interior or Coastal regions.
 This includes generating vacancies, through voluntary retirements, that can be filled by more junior impacted workers.
 Your target retirement date should be at most 90 to 120 days in the future as we cannot guarantee support for retirements well into the future, where benefits are not paid until after you have retired and left the workforce.